Linden Kemkaran

-Linden Mary Kemkaran (born 1970) is a British politician from Reform UK.
+Linden Mary Kemkaran (born 1970) is a British Reform UK politician.
 She has been the leader of Kent County Council since May 2025.

 Biography

 Kemkaran was born in Dartford to an Indo-Trinidadian father and an English mother from Waltham Cross.
 Kemkaran previously worked for BBC News in a number of roles.
 She attended the University of Surrey.
 She has written articles for The Spectator.

 Before joining Reform UK, she was a member of the Conservative Party.
 In the 2019 United Kingdom general election, she was shortlisted for selection in Orpington but was not selected.
-She stood in Bradford East but came second behind incumbent Imran Hussain.
-Following the election, she was investigated by the party for "Islamophobic retweets".
+She stood in Bradford East, but came second behind incumbent Imran Hussain.
+Following the election, she was investigated by the Conservative Party for "Islamophobic retweets".
 During the COVID-19 pandemic, she was involved in the Invicta Summer Academy.